mariusmni/lfqc/README.md

 This project contains the source code for the publication:

-Marius Nicolae, Sudipta Pathak and Sanhuthevar Rajasekaran, "LFQC: A lossless compression algorithm for FASTQ files"
+Marius Nicolae, Sudipta Pathak and Sanguthevar Rajasekaran, "LFQC: A lossless compression algorithm for FASTQ files"

 http://bioinformatics.oxfordjournals.org/content/early/2015/06/19/bioinformatics.btv384.abstract